JetBrains/kotlin/GRADLE_PLUGIN.md

     }

-The plugin creates tasks to compile each artifact for all targets supported by current host and declared in the `konan.targets` list.
+The plugin creates tasks to compile each artifact for all the targets supported by the current host and declared in the `konan.targets` list.
-One may perform additional configuration for a target using `target` method of an artifact configuration block:
+You can perform additional configuration for a target using the `target` method of an artifact configuration block:

     konan.targets = [ 'linux', 'macbook', 'wasm32' ]